aws-amplify/amplify-js/packages/datastore/README.md

 [Amplify DataStore](https://docs.amplify.aws/lib/datastore/getting-started/q/platform/js/) provides a programming model for leveraging shared and distributed data without writing additional code for offline and online scenarios, which makes working with distributed, cross-user data just as simple as working with local-only data.

+---

 | package                | version                                                         | open issues                                                                                                                                                                                  | closed issues                                                                                                                                                                                 |
 | ---------------------- | --------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | @aws-amplify/datastore | ![npm](https://img.shields.io/npm/v/@aws-amplify/datastore.svg) | [![Open Issues](https://img.shields.io/github/issues/aws-amplify/amplify-js/DataStore?color=red)](https://github.com/aws-amplify/amplify-js/issues?q=is%3Aissue+label%3ADataStore+is%3Aopen) | [![Closed Issues](https://img.shields.io/github/issues-closed/aws-amplify/amplify-js/DataStore)](https://github.com/aws-amplify/amplify-js/issues?q=is%3Aissue+label%3ADataStore+is%3Aclosed) |

+---

+## **👋 Note For Contributers: 👋**

+_**Please update these docs any time you find something that is incorrect or lacking.
+In particular, if a line in the docs prompts a question, take a moment to figure out the answer, then update the docs with the necessary detail.**_

+---

 ## Getting Started

 Before you start reading through these docs, take a moment to understand [how DataStore works at a high level](https://docs.amplify.aws/lib/datastore/how-it-works/q/platform/js/).
 Additionally, we recommend first reading through [docs.amplify.aws](https://docs.amplify.aws/lib/datastore/getting-started/q/platform/js/).
 The purpose of these docs is to dive deep into the codebase itself and understand the inner workings of DataStore for the purpose of contributing.
 Understanding these docs is **not** necessary for using DataStore.
 Lastly, before reading, take a look at [the diagrams below](#diagrams).

+---

 ## Docs